 (k) to permit us to pursue available remedies or limit the damages that we may sustain, and (l) in connection with a disposition of all or a substantial portion of our business, assets or stock, such as a sale, merger, consolidation, re-organisation, joint venture, assignment, or bankruptcy or similar proceedings.

-C. How may Parents Access, Change or Delete Information about their Child?
+C. How Parents can Access, Change or Delete Information about their Child?

 Parents may at any time access or change the personal information that we have collected online from their children.
 Parents may also ask us to cease further collection of personal information from their children, or to make no further use of, or delete, the personal information we have collected online from their children, in which case, the child’s account will be deleted.
 Parents may contact us at email@example.com.
 For your child’s protection, we may need to verify your identity before implementing your request.
 We will try to comply with your request as soon as reasonably practicable.

-D. How may Parents Raise other Questions or Concerns?
+D. How can Parents Raise other Questions or Concerns?

 If a parent has any questions or concerns about his or her child’s use of the sites, we encourage the parent to contact us.

-Comments and requests regarding this privacy statement are welcomed and should be addressed to email@example.com or call us at 053 9233835
+Comments and requests regarding this privacy statement are welcomed and should be addressed to:

 For any queries, please contact a member of our friendly staff who will be happy to help.Contact